leandrosartori911/leandrosartori911/README.md

 # Hi there, I'm Leandro 👋

-### AWS Cloud • Cloud Security • Cybersecurity • Artificial Intelligence
+### AWS Cloud • Machine Learning • Cybersecurity • Artificial Intelligence

-I am passionate about cloud technologies, cybersecurity, and artificial intelligence, building hands-on projects to deepen my understanding of secure and scalable systems.
+I am passionate about cloud technologies, Machine Learning, and artificial intelligence, building hands-on projects to deepen my understanding of secure and scalable systems.

-My current focus is on AWS Cloud, Cloud Security, AI Security, Infrastructure as Code, and the engineering principles behind modern AI applications.
+My current focus is on AWS Cloud, MLOps, AI Security, Infrastructure as Code, and the engineering principles behind modern AI applications.
 I enjoy exploring how cloud infrastructure, security, and intelligent systems come together to create reliable, scalable, and secure solutions.

 ---